Kepler.gl vs SynthoAI

 The ability to create interactive maps from extensive geospatial data.

-- Free-tier limits are a blocker for your projects.
+- Free-tier limits are a blocker for your data volume or usage needs.

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".